fierayan/PNG-2x-Export/README.md

 PNG-2x-Export
 ======

 Photoshop scripts used to generate png and png@2x from selected layers automaticly

+Base on the photoshop script offered by casonzhang